 Pseudo-elasticity happens in a similar way when you apply force (stress) instead of heat energy.
 Let's say you have your shape-memory eyeglasses.
 Normally, the alloy from which they're made is in the tough form of Austenite.
 Apply a force to your glasses (bend them, in other words) and the Austenite changes to Martensite, which deforms easily.
 Let go of the frames and the Martensite changes back to Austenite, so your glasses flex back to their original shape.

-The shape memory effect was discovered in a gold-cadmium alloy by Arne Olander in the 1930s, but practical shape memory alloys (also called SMAs, muscle wires, memory metals, and smart metals) only started to become popular in the early 1960s after the development of nitinol at the US Naval Ordnance Laboratory (nitinol actually stands for Nickel Titanium Naval Ordnance Laboratory).
-Several decades later, shape memory alloys are a popular choice for all kinds of medical and health-related equipment, including everything from dental implants to surgical tools and underwired bras to eyeglass frames (sold under brand names such as Flexon).
-Unlike plastics, metals, and traditional alloys, shape memory alloys are both strong and flexible, easy to sterilize, and corrosion-resistant too.
-Being lightweight, tough, and capable of operating at high temperatures, they're also widely used in aerospace components in such things as the Space Shuttle and the Mars Pathfinder space probe.
+The shape-memory effect was discovered in a gold-cadmium alloy by Arne Olander in the 1930s, but practical shape-memory alloys (also called SMAs, muscle wires, memory metals, and smart metals) only started to become popular in the early 1960s after the development of nitinol at the US Naval Ordnance Laboratory (nitinol actually stands for Nickel Titanium Naval Ordnance Laboratory).
+Several decades later, shape-memory alloys are a popular choice for all kinds of medical and health-related equipment, including everything from dental implants to surgical tools and underwired bras to eyeglass frames (sold under brand names such as Flexon).
+Unlike plastics, metals, and traditional alloys, shape-memory alloys are both strong and flexible, easy to sterilize, and corrosion-resistant too.
+Being lightweight, tough, and capable of operating at high temperatures, they're also widely used in aerospace components in such things as space rockets and space probes.

 Find out more

 On this website